Need Some Help? The Basics Recipes! Vegan Nutrition Behind The Scenes

 "Sassy, I don't have access to organic fruit where I live.
 What should I do?"

-Great question. ;O)
+Great question. ;)

 You can peel the fruit of its skin.
 The only thing you need to know is that this doesn't remove the pesticides from the INSIDE of your fruit.
 The fruit did, after all, eat these pesticides and herbicides in order to grow so they've now become a part of the fruit itself.
 However, washing and/or peeling your fruits will certainly go a long way to removing the harmful substances for you.

-And by all means, check for Farmer's Markets in your area.
+Be sure to check for Farmer's Markets in your area.
 How can you beat just-picked fruits (and veggies) grown near you.
 In fact, the conventional fruits/veggies from Farmer's Markets grown by local farmers could very well be of better quality than some organics that are shipped for days to your local grocery store.

 Fruit List and Fruit Tips